-- Use the first few class sessions to learn student names by: asking students to introduce themselves; asking students to state their name when responding to a question; making a game with students of vocally reciting their names; and/or recording a seating chart for reference.
+Use the first few class sessions to learn student names and pronouns by asking students to introduce themselves, inviting students to state their name and pronouns when responding to a question, making a game with students of vocally reciting their names, and/or recording a seating chart for reference with names and pronouns.

-- Invite students to visit you in office hours, where you can focus on individual student names, interests, and needs.
+Invite students to visit you in office hours, where you can focus on individual student names, pronouns, interests, and needs.

-- Break class into smaller student groups for learning activities and visit each group, practicing and learning names in chunks.
+Break class into smaller student groups for learning activities and visit each group, practicing and learning names and pronouns in chunks.

 For larger classes (>50)

-- Memorize a few names and faces before class and gently call on them during class.
-Over the course of the semester, try to reach every student.
+Memorize a few names and faces before class and gently call on them during class.
+Over the course of the semester, try to call on every student.

-- Review a class blog post or discussion forum before class and compliment or build on student responses by name.
+Review a Canvas discussion forum before class and compliment or build on student responses by name.
 Ensure that you comment on every student throughout the semester.

 Tips for Learning Student Names, Teaching & Learning Resource Center, The Ohio State University